-We show a lovely photo of the Earth’s shadow on the chart at the top of this post (image from Woomera missile range in Australia.
-Used with permission).
-Earth’s shadow can be seen any clear evening ascending in the eastern sky at the same rate that the sun sets below the western horizon.
+The moon phase shifts throughout the month, and sometimes you won’t find the moon in the night sky.
+Earth’s shadow, on the other hand, is more reliable.
+It can be seen any clear evening, ascending in the eastern sky at the same rate that the sun sets below the western horizon.

 The shadow of the Earth is big.
 You might have to turn your head to see the whole thing.
-And the shadow is curved, in just the same way that the whole Earth is curved.
+And the shadow is curved, just as the shadow of any round object is curved.
 Earth’s shadow extends hundreds of thousands of miles into space, so far that it can touch the moon.
-Whenever that happens, there’s an eclipse of the moon.
+Whenever that happens, we see an eclipse of the moon.